MauroDataMapper/mdm-ui/README.md

 ### Run the application (in Dev mode)
 - To start the application in Dev, run `ng serve` -> while you are still inside the mdm-ui folder.
 This will compile the Angular code
-- After the terminal finishes compiling,  open up in your browser and navigate to  http://localhost:4200
+- After the terminal finishes compiling,  open up your browser and navigate to  http://localhost:4200

 ### Build the application for production